California groundwater authority promotes water conservation

 August 11, 2022

-Persistent drought threatens groundwater sustainability.
+Persistent drought threatens groundwater availability.

-The GGA is the official groundwater sustainability agency (GSA) managing the Glenn County portion of the Colusa Subbasin, which covers the area generally south of Stony Creek, east of the coast ranges, west of the Sacramento River, and north of the Glenn-Colusa County line.
+The GGA is the official groundwater sustainability agency (GSA) managing the Glenn County portion of the Colusa Subbasin.
+It covers the area generally south of Stony Creek, east of the coast ranges, west of the Sacramento River, and north of the Glenn-Colusa County line.
+In coordination with its neighbor, the Colusa Groundwater Authority, the GGA submitted the Colusa Subbasin Groundwater Sustainability Plan (GSP) as required by law in January, 2022.
+The long-term, comprehensive, dynamic plan will guide transboundary water resources.

 “Goals of the GSP are to maintain locally-managed sustainable groundwater resources to preserve and enhance the economic viability, social well-being, and culture of all who use groundwater, while avoiding undesirable results,” such as land subsidence.